 Thanksgiving can be a stressful time, especially if you happen to be vegetarian or vegan.
-After all, it's really the only holiday that centers upon the ritual carving and serving of a large animal carcass.
+After all, it's really the only major holiday in the U.S. that often centers around the preparation, carving, and consumption of meat.

 Obviously, for the non-meat eaters, there's side dishes galore, not to mention pumpkin pie.
 But what if you're craving something, well, meaty?
 Enter Tofurky.